 The CMVP is a joint effort between NIST and the Communications Security Establishment Canada (CSEC).

 FIPS 140-2 Cryptography for Cerberus FTP Server

-Cerberus FTP Server uses an embedded FIPS 140-2-validated cryptographic module (Certificate #1747 using a FIPS version of OpenSSL) for all cryptographic operations and meets federal cryptographic requirements with FIPS 140-2 validated cryptography up to 256-bit AES encryption over SSL and SSH.
+Cerberus FTP Server uses an embedded FIPS 140-2-validated cryptographic module (Certificate #3503 using KeyPair FIPS Object Module for OpenSSL) for all cryptographic operations and meets federal cryptographic requirements with FIPS 140-2 validated cryptography up to 256-bit AES encryption over SSL and SSH.

 For more information you can also see our article on how to Ensure HIPAA Compliance on Your FTP/SFTP/FTPES Server on our blog.